-Roles and responsibil ities Sourcing process Sourcing Lead Person who leads the sourcing process.
+Roles and responsibilities Sourcing process Sourcing Lead Person who leads the sourcing process.
 Ensure that that the method of purchase and documentation requirements under the Purchasing Procedures and Tendering Procedures are met.
 Ensure the requirements of the Contract Procedures are met.
-Usually an appropriate representative within the work unit and/or the Senior Procurement Officer.
-Contract Managemer nt Contract Owner (CO) Person accountable for the budget/cost centre that funds the contract.
+Usually an appropriate representative within the work unit and/or Procurement Services team.
+Contract Managemer Contract Owner (CO) Person accountable for the budget/cost centre that funds the contract.
 Employee with delegation to approve contract payments and variations.
 Appoint contract management roles.
 Will normally be the member of the Executive or Head of Work Unit with delegation to execute the contract.
 Contract Manager (CM) Manage contracts through post-award lifecycle as the single point of contact for suppliers on all contract matters.
 Monitor contract performance and compliance.
 Recommended to be a representative within the work unit with the relevant commercial skills.
-May be the Sourcing Lead For more detailed inforn refer to the RACI table in nation about roles and responsibilities throughout the contract management lifecycle, a Appendix A.
+May be the Sourcing Lead refer to the RACI table in Appendix A.